Protect your account against phishing

 Misspellings, poor grammar, and style variations

-Criminals also don't take content style guides as seriously as professional web content writers.
+Criminals don't take content style guides as seriously as professional web content writers.
 As well as typos and grammar errors, variations in the following categories within a single page can show that a website is fraudulent:

 Alarmist or overexcited tone

-Watch out for time-sensitive requests that try to scare you into acting without thinking.
+Watch for time-sensitive requests that try to scare you into acting without thinking.
 For example, Shopify won't send you a message saying: